CHAMPLAIN CANALWAY TRAIL; FORT EDWARD-FORT ANN

 Directions:

-The Champlain Canalway Trail is a planned continuous trail from Waterford (where the Erie Canal departs from the Hudson River) north to Whitehall.
-The modern day Champlain Canal follows the Hudson River north to Fort Edwards where the man-made canal branches away from the Hudson River towards Whitehall.
+The Champlain Canalway Trail is a planned continuous trail from Waterford (where the Erie Canal departs from the Hudson River) North to Whitehall.
+The modern day Champlain Canal follows the Hudson River North to Fort Edwards where the man-made Champlain Canal branches away from the Hudson River towards Whitehall.
 In Fort Edwards the Feeder Canal Trail connects to the Champlain Canalway Trail.
 The original 25-foot-wide Old Champlain Canal was enlarged many times and the current Champlain Canal parallels the original canal from Fort Edwards to Whitehall at the foot of Lake Champlain.
 The trail will mostly follow sections of the Old Champlain Canal.
 For more information visit; CANALWAY TRAIL and 2018 CHAMPLAIN CANAL ACTION PLAN .
 The first Feeder Canal was dug in 1822 in Fort Edward to direct water from the Hudson River to the Old Champlain Canal.
 A flood destroyed part of the dam across the Hudson, so in 1824, a new dam was built in Glens Falls and a new Feeder Canal was begun.
 In 1832, the Feeder Canal was improved and 13 Locks were constructed.
 For more information visit; FEEDER CANAL .

-I have broken the Champlain Canalway Trail into 5 sections: Starting from the Southern End; Champlain Canalway Trail; Waterford-Mechanicville, Champlain Canalway Trail; Mechanicville-Schuylerville , Schuylerville to Fort Edward is all on-road, Champlain Canalway Trail; Fort Edward-Fort Ann and Fort Ann to Whitehall is mostly all on-road.
+I have broken the Champlain Canalway Trail into 5 Sections: Starting from the Southern End; Champlain Canalway Trail; Waterford-Mechanicville , Champlain Canalway Trail; Mechanicville-Schuylerville , Schuylerville to Fort Edward is all on-road, Champlain Canalway Trail; Fort Edward-Fort Ann and Fort Ann to Whitehall is mostly all on-road.

-The Champlain Canalway Trail is part of the Empire State Trail , which will be a continuous 750-mile route spanning the state from New York City to Canada and Buffalo to Albany, creating the longest multi-use state trail in the nation.
+The Champlain Canalway Trail is part of the Empire State Trail , which will be a continuous 750-mile route spanning the state from New York City North to Canada and Buffalo East to Albany, creating the longest multi-use state trail in the nation.

-Note; The canal continues west but is not accessible.
+Note; The Old Champlain Canal continues West but is not accessible.
 There are supposed to be remnants of Old Champlain Canal Lock 15, which was built around 1862 as part of the Enlarged Champlain Canal.
 After the Canal was abandoned in 1918, this section was preserved to provide access to the Glens Falls Feeder Canal nearby.
 Also on this site is a large dry-dock right next to the Lock (once part of the original 1822 canal), and next to that is the mouth of the Old Fort Edward Feeder Canal.
 The site is heavily wooded and completely overgrown.
 I have not checked out this site.

 Note; See Feeder Canal Trail Below

-The Champlain Canalway Trail continues north and the Old Champlain Canal is more distinct with the added water from the Feeder Canal.
+The Champlain Canalway Trail continues North and the Old Champlain Canal is more distinct with the added water from the Feeder Canal.
 You'll pass by an old stone bridge abutment at 2.3 miles, informational sign.
 After 2.9 miles the trail is paved as you cross a bridge over an Old Champlain Canal Lock, followed by a bridge over Bond Creek before coming to Rabideau Lane.
 Turn right, then left through a tunnel underneath Route 198 to Towpath Rd at 3.1 miles.

 Feeder Canal Trail:

-Starting from the intersection of the Champlain Canalway Trail & Feeder Canal Trail; Travel northwest along the paved Feeder Canal Trail crossing a bridge to Lock 1.
+Starting from the intersection of the Champlain Canalway Trail & Feeder Canal Trail in Hudson Falls [Southeastern End]; The paved Feeder Canal Trail travels Northwest crossing a bridge to Lock 1.
 A picnic table is located here.
 You then pass by the overgrown Locks 2 & 3 before passing by Lock 3 and Lock 4.
 Continuing along the trail you pass by a reclaimed landfill on your right near the unseen Lock 5.
 This begins the only hill climb on the trail.
 You pass by the descending Locks that form the Five Combines, Locks 6-10.
 At the top you reach the Feeder Canal Park parking lot in Hudson Falls at 0.6 miles.
 Historical signs here.
 Cross the road to Lock 11 where the sluiceway begins.
 This brings extra water down along the canal via its own channel.
-Pass by Lock 12, then Lock 13 at 1.1 mile.
-Cross over Maple St for a short paved section that doubles as a road for driveway access.
-The trail returns to stone dust at 1 ½ miles.
-You then cross over Martindale Ave where the trail continues on the opposite side of the canal next to a linear park and parking lot.
-At 2 ¼ miles, the canals sides become concrete.
-You come to a busy road crossing across Route 254 at 3 ¼ miles.
-No cross light.
-You pass under the first of 3 bridges at 3 ¾ miles.
-The second bridge is a railway bridge and the third is a footpath over the canal.
-You travel through the Glens Falls Portland Cement plant and come to Shermantown Rd after 4 ¼ miles in Glens Falls.
-At one time there were 83 lime kilns along the canal and if you look left you can see some of the stone work ruins.
+The trail stone-dust trail continues along the North Side of the Feeder Canal.
+Pass by Lock 12 before crossing Pearl St and Lock 13 at 1.1 miles.
+Cross Maple St and look left to spot the old Feeder Canal Coal Silos.
+Cross Martindale Ave.

 South Glens Falls Bike Trail: